JGalego/awesome-safety-critical-ai/README.md

 ## <a id="introduction"></a>🐇 Introduction

-### What is a Critical System?
+### What is a critical system?

-> Critical systems are built on trust - and trust is built on rock-solid engineering.
+> TL;DR Critical systems are built on trust - and trust is built on rock-solid engineering.

 Critical systems are those whose failure can lead to injury 🤕, loss of life ☠️, environmental harm 🌱🚱, infrastructure damage 🏗️💥, or mission failure 🎯.